We overhauled our old 1950’s non working, wood burning brick fireplace. It’s now a beautiful piece of decor for our home.

-We overhauled our lovely 1950’s wood fireplace.
-It’s now a beautiful focal point for our home.
 Hard to believe looking at the before right?
-Watch us transform this aged old fireplace into a modern focal point.
+Watch us transform this aged old brick fireplace into a modern beautiful focal point.
 Join us as we tackle updating this old brick fireplace.
 It has great bones.

 The Fireplace Condition:

-The fireplace itself will never work as a wood burner again.
+This fireplace will never work as a wood burner again.
 The chimney was filled with cement years ago.
 Eventually we plan to add a natural gas insert but for now we will focus on the outside.

 Our Fireplace Overhaul Plan